-Joe Phillips - Mr. Phillips has been a director and Chief Operating Officer ("COO") of Minera Tres Valles SpA ("MTV"), SRHI's 70% owned subsidiary copper mining company in Chile since December, 2018.
+Joe Phillips - Mr. Phillips has been a director and COO of MTV, TVC's 95.1% owned subsidiary copper mining company in Chile, since December 2018.
+He resigned as COO of MTV and TVC effective March 2022 and remained a director and advisor for the Corporation and MTV.
 Mr. Phillips is a senior mining executive with 48 years of experience in the construction, commissioning and operation of mining projects in 13 countries (7 in Latin America) in 5 continents.
 Over his career he has directed the construction, commissioning and operation of 11 plants and mining operations, all of which met or exceeded their designed capacities.
 Prior to MTV, he was the VP Operations and Senior Executive in Chile for Laguna Gold, operating the largest zinc mining operation in Chile.
 Mr. Phillips was the Chief Restructuring Officer for Carpathian Gold, representing Macquarie Bank, executing a successful turnaround of its Minerao Riacho dos Machados gold mine in Minas Gerais, Brazil.
 Mr. Phillips has held senior positions in US and Canadian mining companies including COO and Chairman of the Board of Lydian Resources, Armenia, Chief Development Officer of Coeur Mining, COO of Silver Standard Resources, and Senior VP Development for Pan American Silver Corp.
 He has been a leader in the development of mining and processing technology, building the fourth successful cyanide recovery plant in the world, leading the development of an innovative coal slurry technology with liquid carbon dioxide, and now at MTV building the second inclined block caving mine in the world.